 - (b) One-foot.
 Commencing from One-Foot BSP outside the wake, the skier shall jump the entire wake and shall be completely clear of the water landing foot first outside the second Wake Crest and the lifted foot shall never touch the water until after One-Foot BSP has been recognized.
-No reverse is permitted. - the skier shall place one foot in the toe-strap.
+No reverse is permitted. - (J) Rope-on-Foot.
+Commencing from Neutral BSP the skier shall place one foot in the toe-strap.
 With his weight supported by the foot on the water, the skier shall then release his hands completely from any part of the handle so that the handle is held by only the lifted foot and in accordance with Rope-on-Foot BSP.
 The hands shall be seen to be clear of the handle and the water surface long enough for recognition.
 Subsequent recovery of the handle is not a requirement.